Electrocardiogram-Language Model for Few-Shot Question Answering with Meta Learning: Methods

 \subsection{Model Architecture}

-Our proposed model integrates ECG signal processing with natural language understanding to perform few-shot ECG-based question answering.
-The architecture consists of four main components: (1) a text tokenizer and embedder, (2) an ECG encoder, (3) a multimodal fusion module, and (4) a text decoder, as illustrated in Figure~\ref{fig:model}.
+The architecture for ECG-based question answering consists of four main components: (1) a pretrained and frozen text tokenizer and embedder for semantic understanding of questions, (2) a pretrained and frozen ECG encoder for extracting meaningful representations from ECG signals, (3) a trainable multimodal fusion module to align ECG embeddings with the textual representation space, and (4) a text decoder to generate language-based answers, as illustrated in Figure~\ref{fig:model}.

-\paragraph{Text Encoder} We employ a Transformer-based large language model to tokenize and embed the input textual data.
+\paragraph{Text Encoder.} We employ a Transformer-based large language model to tokenize and embed the input textual data.
 Given a set of questions $Q = \{q_1, q_2, \ldots, q_N\}$ and corresponding answers $A = \{a_1, a_2, \ldots, a_N\}$, each question $q_i$ is tokenized into a sequence of embeddings $S_i = \{s_{i,1}, s_{i,2}, \ldots, s_{i,L}\}$, where $L$ denotes the length of the tokenized question.